-Want to know more about the UI trends of 2021 and what are the things that people love?
-Read our article about UI trends 2021.
+Want to know more about the UI trends and what are the things that people love?
+Read our article about the latest UI trends.

-Wondering what could be UX design trends of 2021?
+Wondering what could be UX design trends of this year?
 A new design language?
 UX of self-driving cars?
-These are cool things, and many people will list them as the hot UX design trends of 2021, but we think there have to be more out there.
-Here are our ideas about UX trends of 2021
+These are cool things, and many people will list them as the hot UX design trends, but we think there have to be more out there.
+Here are our ideas about the up-to-date UX trends.

 Searching for the right UX agency?